ericspe/GettingCleaningData/README.md

 ### From the data set x_merged, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-create a wide data set x_tidy with the means for each variable by subject and activity the function ddply (plyr library) is used to compute the mean on all the variables of x_merged exept the 2 firsts that list the subjects and activities; these varible are renamed subject and activity:label respectively
+create a wide data set x_tidy with the means for each variable by subject and activity the function ddply (plyr library) is used to compute the mean on all the variables of x_merged exept the 2 firsts that list the subjects and activities; these varible are renamed subject and activity_label respectively

 ```{r}
 x_tidy <- ddply(x_merged[,3:length(names(x_merged))], .(subject=x_merged$subjects, activity_label=x_merged$activity_label), function(x) apply(x,2,mean))